CSEC-620-2251-Griffin/FinalProject/vpn_detector/README.md

 ```

 ### Dataset
-Set `data.raw_dir` in `config.yaml` to the VNAT root (default `/home/t/Downloads/Code/MLFINAL`).
+Set `data.raw_dir` in `config.yaml` to the VNAT root (defaults to `../VNAT_release_1` relative to the config file).
+Paths can be relative or `~`; they are resolved against the config location at runtime so the repo stays portable.
 The preprocessor searches for `.pcap`, `.hdf5`, or `.csv` files recursively.
 Labels and capture IDs are derived from filenames (case-insensitive match on `vpn`).
-The processed path is absolute to reuse the cached Parquet.
+The processed path is resolved to an absolute location to reuse the cached Parquet.

 ### Setup
 ```bash